Major Mark Knight

 In 2007, Kerns transferred to the Washington County Narcotics Task Force acting as the Supervisor for the Sheriff’s Office.
 While at the Narcotics Task Force, Kerns served as the Director from November 2007 to January 2010 and again from January 2012 to January 2014.
 In 2012 Kerns was promoted to the rank of Lieutenant.

 In June 2014 Kerns was promoted to the rank of Captain-Investigative Services.
-His responsibilities include oversight for the Criminal Investigative Unit, Narcotics Task Force Agents, Digital Investigations and Forensics Unit and the Traffic Criminal Interdiction Unit.
+His responsibilities include oversight for the Criminal Investigative Unit, Narcotics Task Force Agents, Digital Investigations and Forensics Unit, and the Traffic Criminal Interdiction Unit.
+Kerns was promoted to the rank of Major in June of 2024.

 Kerns is married to his wife Kathy and has two children, Matthew and Danielle.